macrat/ayd/README.md

 ### Alerting

-Ayd can do something for alerting when an incident happened, recovered, or the incident state has changed.
+Ayd can do something for alerting when the target status changed like an incident caused or recovered.
 The alert is specified as a URL same as a target URL.

 You may want to use [exec](#exec), [HTTP](#http--https), or plugin for alerting.